Director General of the Swedish Armed Forces

 The Director General of the Swedish Armed Forces (Generaldirektör för Försvarsmakten, GD) is the director general of the Swedish Armed Forces and is the deputy head of the agency.
-The director general reports directly to the Supreme Commander of the Swedish Armed Forces.
+The director general reports directly to the Chief of Defence.
 The position was established in 2005 to strengthen the financial management of the operations.
-The Director General of the Swedish Armed Forces is part of the Defence Board (Försvarsmaktsledningen, FML), a group of the Supreme Commander's top commanders.
-In practice, the Supreme Commander and the director general lead the development of the Swedish Armed Forces together.
+The Director General of the Swedish Armed Forces is part of the Defence Board (Försvarsmaktsledningen, FML), a group of the Chief of Defence's top commanders.
+In practice, the Chief of Defence and the director general lead the development of the Swedish Armed Forces together.

 Role

-The ordinance (2007:1266) with instructions for the Swedish Armed Forces states that the Supreme Commander of the Swedish Armed Forces is the head of the agency and the Director General is the deputy head of the agency.
-The Supreme Commander and the Director General shall be supported by the Swedish Armed Forces' Management Group (Försvarsmaktens ledningsgrupp, FML).
-Furthermore, it states that the Supreme Commander and the Director General may also be supported by the Swedish Armed Forces' Military Strategic Council (Försvarsmaktens militärstrategiska råd).
-The Director General, together with head of the Swedish Armed Forces Headquarters, the Chief of Defence Staff, the Chief of Armed Forces Training & Procurement, the Chief of Joint Operations, the Director of Military Intelligence and Security, the Commander of the Swedish Armed Forces Special Forces (chefen för specialförbanden), the Chief of the Internal Audit Department (chefen för internrevisionen), the Chief of the Safety Inspectorate (chefen för säkerhetsinspektionen), the Surgeon-General of the Swedish Armed Forces and the Chief of the Safety Inspectorate (Aviation Authority) (flygsäkerhetsinspektören) are directly subordinate to the Supreme Commander.
+From the Ordinance (2024:1333) containing instructions for the Swedish Armed Forces, it follows that the Chief of Defence is the head of the authority and that the Director General is the deputy head.
+The Chief of Defence is supported in his or her leadership of the authority by the Director General, the Chief of the Defence Staff, the Chief of Joint Operations, the Director of Military Intelligence and Security, Swedish Military Representative to the NATO Military Committee and the European Union (MILREP), as well as the Chief Legal Officer (chefsjuristen), the Chief Financial Officer (ekonomidirektören), and the Director of Human Resources within their respective areas of responsibility.
+(FIB 2023:5).